Eduhub-Community/eduhub-website/README.md

 [**Eduhub Community**](https://eduhubcommunity.tech/)
 `Please join Our organization`

-<b>This repo will be <u> partcipating </u> in Open source events so let's contribute in this website and get into the world of open source **world**.</b>
+<b>This repo will be <u> participating </u> in Open source events so let's contribute in this website and get into the world of open source **world**.</b>

-We have other repositories in the organisation you can contribute to.
-If you would like to join our GitHub organisation, raise an issue on this [repo](https://github.com/Eduhub-Community/support) and Create PR.
+We have other repositories in the organization you can contribute to.
+If you would like to join our GitHub organization, raise an issue on this [repo](https://github.com/Eduhub-Community/support) and Create PR.

 ---